tbondois/magedevtoolbar-tb/README.md

 ## Quick Changes :

-* The magento debug toolbar is a fork of [magneto-debug](https://github.com/madalinoprea/magneto-debug) + inclusion of FirePHP for your magento 1.x project.
+* The magento debug toolbar is a fork of [magneto-debug](https://github.com/madalinoprea/magneto-debug)

+* The FirePHP lib is a fork of [FirePHPCore](https://github.com/firephp/firephp-core) to dump PHP via fb() method and see them in the Firebug console

 * no need of installation via modman.
 Just copy/paste files to your magento root path